SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/vmware/vmware_vcenter.md

 }
 ```

-Please change using the YOUR_INTAKE_KEY accordingly, as well as, the input port if needed.
+Please change using the YOUR_INTAKE_KEY accordingly, as well as, the PORT.

 Update the `docker-compose.yml` file of the Sekoia.io forwarder to mount the extended conf: